champa720/material.io/_sections/materials/social-studies/cc-basics/chapter-5/lesson-5.4.md

 tag: Economics

 excerpt: "Money is used as a medium of exchange, as a standard of value, and as a way to store value.
 Today US banks insure the money deposited in their accounts.
 The country's central bank is the Federal Reserve."

-source:
-- title: Common Core Basics
-  subject: Social Studies
-  chapter: 5
-  toc_type: Lesson
-  toc_number: 5.4
-  pages: 202 - 207

-objectives:
-- Identify the functions of money and types of money
-- Recognize the components of the US money supply
-- Describe the role of banks and other financial institutions in the US economy
-- Explain how the US government regulates the banking system

-skills:
-- core: Evaluate Evidence
-- reading: Distinguish Fact from Opinion

-vocabulary:
-- adequate
-- commercial bank
-- credit union
-- Federal Reserve System
-- fiat money
-- money supply
-- savings institution

-key_concept:
-- concept: >
-    Banks and other financial institutions connect people who want to save money with people who want to borrow money in a regulated US financial system.

-- example: >
-    At some point. you have probably borrowed money from a family member or a close friend.
-You likely promised to repay the money in the near future.
-The core of this agreement is that the lender, in this case your relative or friend, trusted you to repay the debt.
-    <br /><br />
-    Banks and other fi.rms that lend money operate in a similar way.
-Banks accept deposits from savers and grant loans to borrowers-usually individuals or businesses.
-A bank makes a loan only if it believes the borrower will repay the loan with interest.
 ---
 ## Money and Its Uses